CMPSC-580-Allegheny-College-Spring-2024/own-project-boulais01/project_proposal.md

 events.
 Overall, this study explores the definition of Future Narratives in relation to video games.
 In doing so, it uses the term *storyplaying*, which is to refer to something both played as a game and read as a narrative.
+Overall, it is a look at the agency of the player and the narrative created in that.

+This is relevant to the work here, as part two will be a narrative game of a model similar to those described here;
+something where the player's agency affects the narrative.

 ## Prototype